Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causation

 \subsection{Representation into a Directed Acyclic Graph}

-The causal relations contained in $\to$ can be summarized in a graph $G=(V,E)$ in the following way: If $A \to B$ then the graph must contain a node $A \in V$ representing $A$, a node $B \in V$ representing $B$ and a directed edge $e \in E$ connecting the respective nodes in the direction of the causal relation.
+The causal relations, defined between events, contained in $\to$ can be summarized in a graph $G=(V,E)$ in the following way: If $A \to B$ then the graph must contain a node $A \in V$ representing $A$, a node $B \in V$ representing $B$ and a directed edge $e \in E$ connecting the respective nodes in the direction of the causal relation.

-\begin{proposition} Given a causal relation $\to$ as in Definition \ref{causal_relation} then the graph that is obtained by considering nodes for events and edges for the causal relations as previously described is a Directed Acyclic Graph. \end{proposition} The proof is immediate from the definition of Causation.
-Further details in \cite{spirtes2000causation}.

 Notice that since the graph is finite, there exist some nodes that do not have causes, which are called \textit{exogenous}.
 If an event $A$ is caused by some other event, then we say it is \textit{endogenous} and we denote the set of its causes as $Pa(A)$.
-It is proven by \citeauthor{kiiveri1984recursive} that at least one exogenous node exists in a causal graph \cite{kiiveri1984recursive}.
+It is proven by \citeauthor{kiiveri1984recursive} that at least one exogenous node exists in a causal graph \citep{kiiveri1984recursive}.